Molecular dynamics application example¶

 The "shrinking"

-protocol as a major effect.
+protocol on the other hand has a major effect.
 Of all the bundles in the tree above, we will keep only those that emerge from an immediate split into sub-clusters.
-Bundles created as the sole child of parent will be removed if there is no further split further down the line.
+Bundles created as the sole child of a parent will be removed if there is no further split further down the line.
+Note that this will still keep lone children if there is an actual split downstream.

 [19]: